etsuprun/halefdocs/openvxml.rst

 1. Save the project: *File* → *Save All*
 2. Go to *File* → *Export ...*
 3. Under Voice Tools, choose "Web Application"
-4. Select "Archive file".
+4. Select “Archive file”.
-5. Choose where you'd like to save the file.
+5. Type a name for the destination file along with .war extension.
+Choose where you'd like to save the file.
 We recommend saving it in a git repository for better version control.

 Test your application on halefBot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~